Michael18811380328/HelloWorld/log.md

 ### 2019.06

 After about one year coding, I found that I have wrote down more than 40 thousands lines of code in public repo in github(seahub/editor/dtable/api).
 I need to learn more knowledge about network/algie/data-structure in my free time.
 There are many coding language in different area, but the above basic points is similar.
 Seven years age, I started to learn basic computer programming(C), then I learned basic C++ by myself(just a little C++).
-Five years age, python was hot and I know it is a glue and can generate codes from C and C++, however, I didn't learn pyhton at that time.
+Five years age, python was hot and I know it is a glue and can generate codes from C and C++, however, I didn't learn python at that time.
 Two years ago, I learn a little visual basic(VB) when I use excel software, it is boring.
 And I learn HTML/CSS/JS in the whole year.
-Last year, I learn a little php/ruby/java because my co-worker use them as network backend.
+Last year, I learn a little ruby/java because my co-worker use them as network backend.
 Now I learn python in my free time, python can do much thing, such as network programming(django/flask), Artificial Intelligence, Machine learning, scaning webpage, it is amazing.
 During these years, my data-structure and database was still weak.
 Hurry up and make great progress!

 ### 2019.07

 July is a little busy.
 During daily work time, I spent much time on dtable.
 This project is a table just like excel.
 And data structure and view-model structure is complex.
-From app-table to view, from interaction-mast to canvas/row/cell/editor.
-Data store and data show are devided in several files.
+From table to view, from mast to canvas row cell editor.
+App-store and apply-invert data are devided in several files.
 And there are many views, a function should work well in every views.
 There is a mess.

 In my free time, I learn basic ES5 again.(including DOM Event, except BOM, because I waste much time on other thing).
 The e-book was written by RYF.
 Lucky, I pull two requests into this book after I find some mistakes.
 I thought I could learn it before July 15th, but I didn't.
 On weekends(only six days), I climbed mountains and enjoy with friends.
 So DDL is not valid.
-Otherwise, it was really hot in my house without a fan or air conditioner.
+Otherwise, it was really hot in my house without a fan or air-conditioner.
 I bought it last week thought Taobao but I can't receive fan till now!
 It is hot now!
 So I have to stay at KFC at evening.
 Sometimes there were some mosquitos in my house.
 It was terrible.

 And I have worked in Seafile for a whole year, I learn much things during the whole year.
 Everyone have same time in his lives, I am trying to save my time and learn efficiently.